 If you do not want to bother with cleaning out the paint and freeing up the clog yourself, then call your trusted local plumber to do the job.

 How to Dispose of Wood Stain, Paint, and Varnishes Responsibly?

-Proper solutions to disposing of wood stains, paint, or varnishes start with keeping them in a can or container, drying them out (with cat litter or paint hardener) and throwing in a garbage.
+Proper solutions to disposing of wood stains, paint, or varnishes start with keeping them in a can or container, drying them out (with cat litter or paint hardener), and throwing them in the garbage.

 Before doing that, I suggest keeping a little of the paint around if you need to repaint an area of your home to match.
 Decide how much you want to keep, then seal it in a container for drying and throwing.

 Alternatively, you can donate the leftover supplies or take them to a location where such disposal can occur.

 The rest of the paint, stain, or rags soaked in solvents should be disposed of properly by going to a location that does such work.